contentauth/c2patool/README.md

 c2patool sample/C.jpg trust
 ```

-**Note:** This sample image should show a `signingCredential.untrusted` validation status since the test signing certificate used to sign them is not contained on the trust lists above.

-Additionally, if you do not want to use environment variables, you can pass these values as arguments instead:
+You can also specify these values as CLI arguments instead:

 ```shell
 c2patool sample/C.jpg trust \